merenlab/anvio/anvio/docs/programs/anvi-run-workflow.md

 The flag `--save-workflow-graph` creates a visual representation of the anvio programs that the workflow you're running used.

 You can also use the `-A` flag at the end of the parameter list to change other [Snakemake](https://snakemake.readthedocs.io/en/stable/) parameters.

+### Logs and the workflow manifest

+Every workflow run writes rule logs under the workflow's `LOGS_DIR` output directory, which is `00_LOGS` unless you renamed it in the %(workflow-config)s.
+Logs are organized by rule name:

+{{ codestart }}
+00_LOGS/<rule-name>/<job-specific-name>.log
+{{ codestop }}

+For instance, a metagenomics profiling job may write to `00_LOGS/anvi_profile/G01-S01.log`, while an SRA download checksum job may write to `00_LOGS/check_md5sum/SRR5965623.log`.

+Each workflow run also creates a tab-delimited manifest in `LOGS_DIR`:

+{{ codestart }}
+00_LOGS/<workflow-name>-workflow-manifest.tsv
+{{ codestop }}

+This file lists the status of each Snakemake job, the rule name, the `group` and `read` wildcards when they exist, the rule log path, and the Snakemake log path when Snakemake reports one.
+If a workflow stops because a rule failed, this manifest is often the quickest way to find the relevant rule log.